 The Information Engineering Lab

 The ielab is a collaborative group of researchers working in the area of information engineering.
-Much of this research is specifically on the areas of information retrieval, i.e. search, and health informatics.
+Much of this research is specifically on the areas of information retrieval, i.e. search engine technology and information seeking, data science, and health informatics.

 For advertised student projects (including PhD, masters, and undergraduate) please visit the student projects page.

-ielab was started as a group of Information Retrieval researchers at the University of Queensland (UQ) in Brisbane, Australia.
-However, the group has expanded to include researchers from CSIRO, University of Strathclyde, Vienna University of Technology, Qatar Computing Research Institute and more.
-From October 1, 2018, the core of the ielab research group will be hosted at the University of Queensland (UQ), among the world’s top-50 universities.
+ielab’s core group includes Information Retrieval researchers at the University of Queensland (UQ) in Brisbane, Australia.
+However, the group has expanded to include researchers from the CSIRO, University of Strathclyde, Qatar Computing Research Institute and more.

 Doctoral Students (PhD)